franzenzenhofer/qrpwd/readme.md

 - `-p` or `--password`: The password to encrypt/decrypt the data (required).
 - `-o` or `--output`: The output file for the QR code (default: timestamped .png file).
 - `-i` or `--input`: The input QR code image file (required for decoding).

+For more information, refer to the [GitHub repository](https://github.com/franzenzenhofer/qrpwd).

+To try the qrpwd Online Decoder, visit the [online decode page](https://franzenzenhofer.github.io/qrpwd/).